Ednar/andreas/doc/extend.md

 ### IE Pinned Sites (IE9+)

-Enabling your application for pinning will allow IE9 users to add it to their Windows Taskbar and Start Menu.
+Enabling your application for pinning will allow IE9 users to addToCart it to their Windows Taskbar and Start Menu.
 This comes with a range of new tools that you can easily configure with the elements below.
 See more [documentation on IE9 Pinned Sites](http://msdn.microsoft.com/en-us/library/gg131029.aspx).